Skip to content

 Shared Resource The University research computing community as a whole benefits from buy-in expansions to the HPC systems.
 As mentioned above, researchers who buy-in receive 100% of the allocation of time for their purchase.
 However if the buy-in resources are not fully utilized, they are made available as windfall resources.
 This helps to ensure full use of all HPC resources and can be used to justify future purchases of computing resources.

-Cost Competitiveness Lower costs included in the grant proposals (i.e. hardware only, no operations costs) and evidence of campus cost‐sharing give a positive advantage during funding agency review.
+Cost Competitiveness Lower costs included in the grant proposals (i.e. hardware only, no operational costs) and evidence of campus cost‐sharing give a positive advantage during funding agency review.

 Buy-in Policies

-• Buy-in high priority allocations will last the lifetime of the system.
+• Buy-in high priority allocations are guaranteed for five years from the purchase, but will often last for the lifetime of the system.
 Puma was purchased in August 2020 and will be officially end-of-life August 2025.
+We have no plans currently for end of service.

-• The HPC Buy-in program is not designed to replace or compete with the very large‐scale resources at national NSF and DOE facilities, e.g. ACCESS, the Open Science Grid, etc. National resources are available at no financial cost to most US-based researchers through competitive proposal processes.
+• The HPC Buy-in program is not designed to replace or compete with the very large‐scale resources at national NSF and DOE facilities, e.g. ACCESS, or the Open Science Grid.
+National resources are available at no financial cost to most US-based researchers through competitive proposal processes.
 Please contact our consulting team if you are interested in applying for these resources.

 • The HPC Buy-in program is designed to meet the needs of researchers with medium‐scale HPC requirements who want guaranteed, consistent access to compute resources.